Cuckoo

-The cuckoos are generally medium-sized slender birds.
+The cuckoos are generally medium-sized, slender birds.
 Most species live in trees, though a sizeable minority are ground-dwelling.
 The family has a cosmopolitan distribution; the majority of species are tropical.
 Some species are migratory.
-The cuckoos feed on insects, insect larvae and a variety of other animals, as well as fruit.
-Some species are brood parasites, laying their eggs in the nests of other species and giving rise to the metaphor cuckoo's egg, but the majority of species raise their own young.
+The cuckoos feed on insects, insect larvae, and a variety of other animals, as well as fruit.
+Some species (for example, the majority of cuckoo species living in Eurasia) are brood parasites, laying their eggs in the nests of other species and giving rise to the terms "cuckoo's egg" and "cuckold" as metaphors.
+However, most species raise their own young.

 Cuckoos have played a role in human culture for thousands of years, appearing in Greek mythology as sacred to the goddess Hera.
 In Europe, the cuckoo is associated with spring, and with cuckoldry, for example in Shakespeare's Love's Labour's Lost.
 In India, cuckoos are sacred to Kamadeva, the god of desire and longing, whereas in Japan, the cuckoo symbolises unrequited love.